zeppelinos/zos-docs/docs/docs/erc20_onboarding.md

 This proposal is based on one of the two strategies explored by the ZeppelinOS dev team.
 To read more about them please visit our [labs repository](https://github.com/zeppelinos/labs).

-## Assumptions
+## Requirements

 This on-boarding plan considers the following assumptions:
 - There is an already deployed token contract that follows the ERC20 standard.
 - The legacy token contract is not frozen or paused, so token holders can trade it.

-## Onboarding plan demonstration
+## Onboarding plan demo

-The idea of this proposal is to use the command line tool of ZeppelinOS to deploy an upgradeable version of your token contract.
+The central idea of this proposal is to deploy an upgradeable version of your token, using the ZeppelinOS command line tool.
 To do so, we will use a migration contract provided by the [OpenZeppelin standard library for ZeppelinOS](https://github.com/OpenZeppelin/openzeppelin-solidity/tree/zos-release).

 To better describe this plan we will use a sample project you can follow and clone from [here](https://github.com/zeppelinos/erc20-opt-in-onboarding).